 What Is LabVIEW?

-The University has a LabVIEW site license for faculty, staff, and students for research and teaching.
-Students must be affiliated with a lab – either working under a faculty member, or employed by the lab as a research assistant, research associate, graduate research assistant, or staff – to obtain the software through the site license.
+The University has a LabVIEW site license for faculty, students, and staff for research and teaching.
+Students affiliated with a lab – either working under a faculty member, or employed by the lab as a research assistant, research associate, graduate research assistant, or staff – may use the software at the facilities or download a copy on their personal devices.

-LabVIEW is available on the following platforms: Windows (Windows 7 and Windows 8), Linux, and Mac OS X. The Mac OS X and Linux versions of LabVIEW are very limited in their functionality.
-They contain a subset of the analysis capabilities of the Windows version, with no device drivers for controlling instruments, receiving data from specialized interfaces, and other functionality found in the Windows version of LabVIEW.
+LabVIEW is available on the following platforms: Windows, Linux, and Mac OS X. The Mac OS X version of LabVIEW has very limited functionality.
+It contains a subset of the analysis capabilities of the Windows version, with no device drivers for controlling instruments, receiving data from specialized interfaces, and other functionality found in the Windows version of LabVIEW.
+The Linux version is better as it includes device drivers and compatibility with several distributions, but it does not provide full compatibility across all components.

 Note: If you are located outside the United States or a national of a country embargoed by the U.S. government (currently and subject to change, Cuba, Iran, Libya, Sudan, North Korea, or Syria), you may not use this software.”